• Japanese used vehicle

 17 kmpl

-Pricing and Value
+Price, Depreciation and Resale Value

 When it comes to pricing, Hyundai tends to offer more affordable cars compared to Honda.
 However, Honda offers more standard features in their base models, which can provide better value for the money.
 In terms of resale value, Honda cars tend to hold their value better over time compared to Hyundai cars.